-We asked twenty-five senior level executives from ten health systems across the United States for their thoughts on what would constitute a valuable curriculum and learning experience.
+We conducted research with numerous senior level health executives from health systems around the world for their thoughts on what would constitute a valuable curriculum and learning experience.

 We utilized that feedback and additional research to develop a rigorous and valuable curriculum that is reflected in the overview below: